IBS emotive term or truth?

 The causes lie, like in the rich French ladies of the late 1800, in over-eating of sweets, cakes and heavy evening meals.
 So basically nothing much has changed.
 In the past, these women have moved about very little - just like today.
 They have made mistakes in their diet and rarely were seriously interested to remedy that - just like today.

 In the early days we had little medication, so perhaps a rather strict diet was more likely adhered to.
 Today, people swallow pills without giving much thought or being concerned about the side effects.
 Even the modern responsible patient is still passing the responsibility for his health to the doctor.
 He pays for health insurance.
 So yes, therefore it is his right to then receive comprehensive medical care.
 Because it is his right - he does not have to think.

 The solution of the "irritable bowel" problem is relatively simple.
 But it is dependent on the perception and cooperation of the patient.
 If these two notions are met then you as a doctor just need to do the right tests and inform the patient about his responsibilities and tasks.

 However, there is a limitation.
 Everything is much more difficult when a prolonged colon is present with many loops and turns ("Colon elongatum).
 The extended colon then leads to extension of the passage time and causes stool delay.
 This leads more easily to absorption of toxic substances.
 The patient must often laboriously learn with which foods or intestinal aids he gets along with best.
 This is often tedious and challenging.

-Despite all the problems the most important thing is always a reliable test
+Despite all the problems the most important thing is always a reliable test for food allergies.

 Due to the sedentary lifestyle gut fermentation problems occur relatively frequently.
 Especially with a diet high in carbohydrates with relative large amounts of bread, sugar, cereal, potatoes and fruit.
 Most of these foods are okay.
 But because we eat too fast and often chew too little, they can quickly move into a state of fermentation.